dealien/SCIENCE-Project-To-Do-List/pick_up_a_person_from_the_ocean_with_a_helicopter.md

-# Pick up a person from the ocean with a helicopter
+# Pick people up from the ocean with a helicopter

 **Status:** <span class="status todo">To Do</span>